-Given the highly translational nature of the Pediatric Oncology Branch, our overall goal is to use the data from these investigations as the rationale for further clinical investigations.
+Given the highly translational nature of the Pediatric Oncology Branch, we aim to use the data from these investigations as the rationale for further clinical investigations.

 Dr. McEachron earned his doctorate in Molecular and Cellular Pathology from the University of North Carolina at Chapel Hill in 2011.
 He completed postdoctoral fellowships at St. Jude Children’s Research Hospital and at the Translational Genomics Research Institute.
 In 2016, Dr. McEachron joined the faculty of the Keck School of Medicine at the University of Southern California as an Assistant Professor in the Department of Translational Genomics (primary appointment) and the Department of Pediatrics (secondary appointment).
 Dr. McEachron joined the Pediatric Oncology Branch in 2021.